2023 Creatives in Residence

 Based in Toronto

 Owen Marshall is an artist and printmaker who examines the way text and signage influence the surrounding environment.
-He will present a series of stitched flags which use humour to challenge and undermine the perceived authority of signage.
-The works will be presented on flagpoles throughout the Queen West neighbourhood, so that viewers may accidentally stumble upon them.
+He will present a series of printed flags which use humour to challenge and undermine the perceived authority of flags and the significance they carry.
+The works will be presented on flagpoles throughout the Queen West neighbourhood.
 In partnership with the Queen West Art Crawl, the artist will provide a series of informative and performative guided tours of the works in this neighbourhood.

 These programs would not be possible without the support of the Government of Canada, the Canada Council for the Arts, the Province of Ontario, the Ontario Arts Council, the Ontario Cultural Attractions Fund and the Toronto Arts Council.The Ontario Cultural Attractions Fund is a program of the Government of Ontario through the Ministry of Tourism, Culture and Sport, administered by the Ontario Cultural Attractions Fund Corporation.